Omkar-76/Omkar-76/README.md

 - 🔭 I’m currently working on Frontend Development.
 - 🌱 I’m currently learning MERN Stack
 - 👯 I’m looking to collaborate on Web Development Projects.
-- 🤔 I’m looking for help to get opportunity to utilize my skillsets.
+- 🤔 I’m looking for help to get opportunity to utilize my skillsets in innovative companys.
 - 💬 Ask me about MERN Stack development.
 - 📫 How to reach me: bangaromkar76@gmail.com
 - ⚡ In my free time, I love to play Chess.
 I am one of chess enthusiasts Player in India.